County Leitrim: Subdivisions

-Geographically, the county is almost evenly divided along north–south lines by Lough Allen, the River Shannon and Sliabh an Iarainn.
-Uniquely among Irish counties, there is no way to cross from the north of the county to the south (or vice versa) by road without leaving its boundaries.
-North Leitrim is slightly larger than the south, comprising 51% of County Leitrim's land area.
+Geographically, the county is almost evenly divided by Lough Allen (itself part of the River Shannon) and the River Shannon upstream from Lough Allen.
+While this boundary within the county runs from south to north, separating east from west in its immediate vicinity, the county extends much further north to the west of this line and much further south to the east, and the two parts of the county are commonly known as North Leitrim and South Leitrim, respectively.
+Uniquely among Irish counties, there is no way to cross from North Leitrim to South Leitrim as defined above (or vice versa) by road without leaving its boundaries.
+An alternative boundary between North and South Leitrim follows Sliabh an Iarainn east from Lough Allen rather than the River Shannon upstream from it, separating the baronies of Drumahaire to the north and Leitrim and Carrigallen to the south, as in the map in this section, although this boundary is crossed by a few roads including the regional R207 road.
+North Leitrim under at least one definition is slightly larger than the south, comprising 51% of County Leitrim's land area.
 However, South Leitrim, with towns such as Carrick-on-Shannon, Ballinamore and Drumshambo, is significantly more populous, containing approximately 65% of the county's population as of 2016.

 Baronies

 There are five historic baronies in the county.
 While baronies continue to be officially defined units, they are no longer used for many administrative purposes.
 Their official status is illustrated by Placenames Orders made since 2003, where official Irish names of baronies are listed under "Administrative units".
 They are Carrigallen, Drumahaire, Leitrim, Mohill and Rosclogher.